wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ## Create the JavaScript file `server.js`

-We will create the `server.js` to handle the requests posted by the UI.
+We will create the `server.js` to tell Express how to handle the requests posted by the UI.
 I'll show you step by step how we will build it.
 [You can find the complete server file here](https://github.com/nexmo-community/appointment-scheduler/blob/main/script/server_messages_api.js).

-Our web app will use express and it will read the static files we previously created from the folder `public`.
+Our web app will use express and it will read the static files we previously created from the `public` folder.

 * To add the dependencies and import files, add this below code snippet to your `script/server.js`